Yipit/eventlib/docs/p2-declaring-an-event.md

 As you can see, you can write your custom code to validate data sent to the event.
-For the most common case, which is just verifying if some keys are present, eventlib provides a method called `validate_keys`. heck the following example to understand how it works:
+For the most common case, which is just verifying if some keys are present, eventlib provides a method called `validate_keys`.
+Check the following example to understand how it works:

 ```
 class MyEvent(BaseEvent):